SQL Server Configuration Manager

 SQL Server Configuration Manager allows you to configure server and client network protocols, and connectivity options.
-After the correct protocols are enabled, you usually do not need to change the server network connections.
+After the correct protocols are enabled, you usually don't need to change the server network connections.
 However, you can use SQL Server Configuration Manager if you need to reconfigure the server connections so SQL Server listens on a particular network protocol, port, or pipe.
 For more information about enabling protocols, see Enable or Disable a Server Network Protocol.
 For information about enabling access to protocols through a firewall, see Configure the Windows Firewall to Allow SQL Server Access.

 SQL Server Configuration Manager allows you to manage server and client network protocols, including the ability to force protocol encryption, view alias properties, or enable/disable a protocol.

 SQL Server Configuration Manager allows you to create or remove an alias, change the order in which protocols are used, or view properties for a server alias, including:

 Server Alias - The server alias used for the computer to which the client is connecting.